briskinfosec/BWPT_Docker/README.md

 ## Tools

 ### Rapidscan
-<p aling="justify"> The ultimate aim of rapidscan is to automate multiple scanners to discover vulnerabilities, effectively judge false-positives, collectively correlate results and saves precious time; all these under one roof. </p>
+<p aling="justify"> The ultimate aim of rapidscan is to automate multiple scanners to discover vulnerabilities, effectively judge false-positives, collectively correlate results and save precious time; all these under one roof. </p>

 <p align="center">
 <img width="860x50" src="https://raw.githubusercontent.com/briskinfosec/BWPT_Docker/master/images/rapid%201.png" /><br>
 <img width="860x50" src="https://raw.githubusercontent.com/briskinfosec/BWPT_Docker/master/images/rapid%202.png" /><br>

 ### SQLmap
 <p aling="justify"> Sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
-It comes with a powerful detection engine, many niche features for the ultimate penetration tester and a broad range of switches lasting from database fingerprinting, over data fetching from the database, to accessing the underlying file system and executing commands on the operating system via out-of-band connections.</p>
+It comes with a powerful detection engine, host of niche features for the ultimate penetration tester and a broad range of switches lasting from database fingerprinting, data fetching from databases, to accessing the underlying file system and executing commands on the operating system via out-of-band connections.</p>
 <ul type="square">
   <li> Enumerate and Dumps the DataBase. </li>
 </ul>